turingschool/front-end-curriculum/projects/check-yo-self.md

 We'd like our users to be able to easily find their todos, so let's provide them a search bar to filter through their list.

 * At the top of the application, include a text field labeled `Search`.
-* As a user types in the search box, the list of todos should filter in real time to only display todo cards whose title include the user's text.
+* As a user types in the search box, the list of todos on the DOM should filter in real time to only display todo cards whose title include the user's text.
 The page _should not_ reload.
 * Clearing the search box should restore all todo cards on the list.
 * There is no need to make persisting changes to the data model to achieve this functionality.